Santa Cruz Longboards

 Though the aesthetic is one of the main things about this board that we like, it is not the only thing that makes the skateboard worth investing in.

-This board is designed with new wider shapes that improve foot placement.
+This board is designed with a new wider shape that improves foot placement.
 That means that it is perfect for beginners, as it will give them plenty of room to figure out what foot placement works for them.
 On top of that, the unit is crafted with a shorter wheelbase, which makes controlling the board during turns a lot easier.

 The overall design of this board starts with a 7-ply birch deck, which is not only lightweight but durable.
 To keep this board as lightweight as possible, the designers at Santa Cruz also chose to use cast aluminum trucks.